vkum29/pov/react/flux.md

 FLUX is architectural guideline for client-side web application.

 * It's common guideline used with React.
-* It complements React's composable view components by utilizing a unidirectional data flow.
+* It complements React's compossible view components by utilizing a unidirectional data flow.

 ## Pros